NikolayKul/alfred-translate-on-the-fly/README.md

 ## Philosophy

-I bet you know that feeling when you need to translate a word (or a phrase) and have to switch to a browser, copy a translation, and return back.
+I bet you know that feeling when you need to translate a word (or a phrase) and have to switch to a browser, translate, copy, return back and paste the result.
 Tedious, isn't it?
 Here's where [Alfred](https://www.alfredapp.com) comes in.
 I love this tool and use it a thousand times a day.
 Unfortunately, I haven't found any translation-workflow that suits me&#42; so I wrote my own ツ

 &#42; I didn't like [the most popular solution](https://github.com/thomashempel/AlfredGoogleTranslateWorkflow) because of its verbosity (driven by a flexibility).
 Though it's may be what you're looking for.

 ## Version

-Current version is **0.3**
+Current version is **0.5**

 ## How to install